 A player revokes, and then again in the same suit.
-If Law 64C comes into play then the TD calculates the equity position after the first revoke if there had been no revoke, and then adds a trick penalty for the first revoke.
+Law 64C2 (a) comes into play and the TD calculates the equity position after the first revoke if there had been no revoke, and then adds a trick penalty for the first revoke.
 See §8.64.4.